It worked like a champ And it illustrates a point Greetings my friends.

 You don't have to do anything.

-And when you need it, when you need a restore files, it's there.
+When you need it, when you need to restore files, it's there.

 Few simple steps.

-Carbonite 55 bucks a year, less than five dollars a month.
+Carbonite, 55 bucks a year, less than $5 a month.

 This is the most inexpensive insurance you'll ever buy.

-Here is Mort Zuckerman from Tuesday night on a Cudlow report.
+Here is Mort Vuckerman from Tuesday night on the Kudlow Report.

-It's beginning, and Mort Mort Vuckerman is a liberal.
+It's beginning, and Mort Vuckerman is a liberal.

-And beginning to dawn on him that this Obama guy is not really about creating jobs.
+And it's beginning to dawn on him that this Obama guy is not really about creating jobs.

 I don't think there is anything here that's going on that is deliberately going to help business because I don't think that's the philosophy of this administration.